YasirKhan1811/PowerBI/Charts.md

 To show share of categories of the whole.
 Pie chart is the least prefered visual.
 The best way to show a treemap is to work with **hierarchical categorical** data.

 ### Gauge
 It is used to track the score or performance.
-It has a min value, current measure, target, and maximum value.
+It has a current measure, target, and maximum value.

 ### KPIs
-Track performance over time versus expectations
+Track performance over time versus expectations.
+Help businesses track how they are doing versus relevant metrics.
+Key performance indicators (KPIs) are excellent in helping you track progress toward a specific goal over time.
+To use a KPI, we need three pieces of information:
+1. A unit of measurement that we want to track, for instance total sales, number of employee hires, or number of students enrolled.
+2. A goal for the measurement, so we can compare our progress with that goal.
+3. Time series, dor example daily, monthly, or yearly.